 Configuring Bundles with Variants (components) allows Inventory Planner to consider sales from Bundles in directly with the sales of components/variants when producing a forecast and replenishment recommendation at the Variant level.

 Note: Inventory Planner does not manage the stock of Bundles and Components based on customer orders.
 Using the same example, if a customer purchases a 5PK T-SHIRT bundle - an external solution is needed to decrease the stock level respectively for the 1PK T-SHIRT.
-This should be handled through an inventory management system, or through a third-party application such as the Bundles App for creating bundles and managing bundle stock.
+This should be handled through an inventory management system, or through a third-party application such as the Bundles App (for Shopify users) for creating bundles and managing bundle stock.
 Scroll down to “Configuring Bundles” to learn more about this process.

 An Assembly must be produced from components (variants) before it can be placed into stock and available for sale.
 These goods are pre-assembled before the sale and fulfillment of an item.